jadecobra/python_tdd_exercises/source/AttributeError.rst

          # ModuleNotFoundError
          # AttributeError

   * ``>       self.assertIsNone(module.variable_0)`` the line of code that caused the error.
-As seen from the error explanation above the file ``module.py`` has no definitions named ``variable_0``.
+As seen from the error explanation above the file ``module.py`` has no definitions called ``variable_0``.
 This is like making a phone call to a number that is not in service or sending an e-mail to an address that does not exist
   * ``def test_defining_variables_to_solve_attribute_errors(self):`` the function definition where the error occurs
   * ``self = <tests.test_attribute_error.TestAttributeError testMethod=test_defining_variables_to_solve_attribute_errors>`` - A reference to the class and method(function) where the failure occurred